Installation

 gpgcheck = 0

-Create the file /etc/apt/sources.list.d/circonus.list with the following contents:
+Create the file /etc/apt/sources.list.d/circonus.list with the following contents, depending on the version:

 Install Package